 The Planet in transition: Engaging with the New Normal

 The emerging Global Environment characterized by the increasing intensity of knowledge in our economic and business models, - do not present a singular set of challenges and/or uniform nature of opportunities to businesses and national governments; rather, they offer a range of complex and dynamic possibilities that are unique to each nation, and even to local communities/states or provinces within each country.
-Particularly as the world gets increasingly intertwined and dependent on finer and more powerful forces of nature such as nuclear, Nano, photonic and/or genetic, - levels of technological uncertainty associated with economic advance will only increase.
-Coupled with this trend, the risks associated with escalating scale of natural disasters (e.g. Tsunami in Fukushima) and man made calamities such as the ones in Syria, Middle-east, are going to make the emerging environment in an evolving state of “heightened uncertainty”.
+Particularly as the world gets increasingly intertwined and dependent on finer and more powerful forces of nature such as nuclear, nano, photonic and/or genetic, - levels of technological uncertainty associated with economic advance will only increase – on one hand offering unprecedented opportunities, and on the other hand exposing nations/societies (less prepared) to major disruptions.

-In such a state of global turbulence, in absence of strategic perspective at national level, nations seem to continually get mired into difficult situations, - often exposing the larger community to sudden economic, financial and/or political jolts which could have been avoided.
+In such a state of global turbulence, in absence of strategic perspective at national level, policy makers seem to continually get mired into difficult situations, - often exposing the larger community to sudden economic, financial and/or political jolts which could have been avoided.
 In the process the trust people place on political leaders and the governance process within governments and businesses is systematically diminished.

 Time has come when leadership of governments (parliaments and senates), academia and businesses –large and small, need to step back and invent a governance process that will help different nations to benefit from the positive side of the possibilities ahead, while containing if not eliminating the risks that come with them.

-Given the economic experiments in terms of liberalization and globalization and socio-economic ups and downs most of the nations, - both developed and emerging have gone through in the past 25 years, it is indeed an opportune time for leaderships of governments to revisit the fundamentals of what constitutes “country strategy” and then define a more dynamic path forward.
+Particularly, given the economic experiments in terms of liberalization and globalization and socio-economic ups and downs most of the nations, - both developed and emerging have gone through in the past 25 years, it is indeed an opportune time for leaderships of governments to revisit the fundamentals of what constitutes “country strategy” and then define a more dynamic path forward.

 In order to do so a nation’s leadership from government, business and academia must find ways to embrace several essential imperatives, - in securing competitive advantage in select industries while ensuring socio economic advance, which is inclusive – enabling distributed wealth creation dynamic:

 - Creativity, commitment and discipline, not luck, are the scarce resources to leverage existing strengths and build new ones; leaderships of governments have to ensure all the three components are cultivated and managed in a visible fashion: